RakeshRocky-1999/BA_Review_Analysis_with_pyspark_kafka/README.md

-# ✈️ British Airways Review Analyser — Sentiment & Rating with LLM
+# ✈️ British Airways Review Analyzer — Sentiment & Rating with LLM

 This project is an end-to-end NLP pipeline that performs sentiment analysis and rating prediction (1 to 5 stars) on customer reviews for British Airways using Spark, Kafka, and a Hugging Face Transformer (BERT LLM model).
 The system cleans the text data, processes it using a Spark pipeline, streams live reviews through Kafka, and delivers predictions in real time.
 The final deployment is hosted using Gradio for public interaction.